I'll reflect after campaign - Davis

 "We want to finish the campaign strongly.
 We know our chances of qualification have gone but we want to keep building something, keep progressing and hopefully that shows in the performances."

-Manager Ian Baraclough has brought a number of young players in the squad in recent months, with Nottingham Forest forward Dale Taylor, 17, getting his first call-up for the games against Lithuania and Italy.
+Manager Ian Baraclough has brought a number of young players into the squad in recent months, with Nottingham Forest forward Dale Taylor, 17, getting his first call-up for the games against Lithuania and Italy.

 Davis has welcomed the impact the youngsters can have on the squad.